mhe/pynrrd/docs/source/user-guide.rst

 :Python Datatype: (M,N) :class:`numpy.ndarray` of :class:`int`
 :Python Example: np.array([[1, 0, 0], [0, 1, 0], [0, 0, 1]])

 All rows of the matrix are required, unlike that of the `double matrix`_.
-If some of the rows need to be 'none', then please use a `double matrix`_ instead.
-The reason is that empty rows (contain 'none') are represented as a row of NaN's and NaN's are only available for floating point numbers.
+If some of the rows need to be 'none', then use a `double matrix`_ instead.
+The reason is that empty rows (i.e. containing 'none') are represented as a row of NaN's, and NaN's are only available for floating point numbers.

 double matrix
 ~~~~~~~~~~~~~